Travel photo from Monza, Italy

 Coyoacan is a colonial-era neighborhood south of the center where Frida Kahlo lived.
 The Casa Azul (Blue House) museum is small but powerful — seeing her actual studio and the house where she and Diego Rivera lived makes the art personal.
 Book tickets online in advance; they sell out.

 Xochimilco is the floating gardens — colorful boats called trajineras that cruise ancient Aztec canals.
 Go on a weekday to avoid the party-boat crowds.
 Bring your own food and drinks (vendors on boats charge double).
-The canals with floating gardens and bird sanctuaries are genuinely beautiful and unlike anything else we have done.
+The canals with floating gardens and bird sanctuaries are beautiful and unlike anything else we have done.

 Safety